fukurosan/Jhaystack/docs/comparison.md

 This implementation will find the first best result inside of the context.
 This means that if there is a better match later on in the context this will be missed.
 If your use case requires a perfectly evaluated result then refer to `BITAP_FULL`.

-Relevance is primarily based on the levenshtein distance of the match, and secondarily on the match distance from context index 0.
+Relevance is primarily based on the levenshtein distance of the match, and secondarily on the size of the context as well as the match distance from context index 0.

 The following additional arguments can be passed to this function:
  - **maxErrors**